Here to Help Multifamily

 If you are a multifamily borrower who is helping house America and facing financial challenges at this time, speak with your DUS Lender about forbearance and how it can help you and your renters.

 Support is also available for your renters who might be experiencing hardships related to COVID-19.
 Encourage them to explore their options by visiting the Renters Resource Finder.
-The tool is easy to use – multifamily renters simply input their address, which matches them with applicable resources that may be helpful for renters experiencing financial hardships.
-We also have a printable flyer for you to share with your renters.
-This includes information about our Disaster Response network, and is available in Spanish.
+The tool is easy to use – multifamily renters simply input their address, which matches them with applicable resources that may be helpful.
+We also have a printable flyer for you to share with your renters and place at your properties.
+This includes information about our Disaster Response network, and is also available in Spanish.

 Now more than ever, the successful partnership between DUS Lenders and Fannie Mae can help borrowers and renters.
 We are open for business, and we are helping keep the rental housing market operating remotely, in this new reality, by temporarily modifying Guide requirements for property inspections, and amending the loan document delivery process.
 We are also working on creating ways for appraisers to do their job without having to physically go inside the property.

 To stay up to date on new guidelines, documents and forms, access our Lender Communications.
 And if you have any questions regarding how to proceed during this time, don’t hesitate to reach out to your Deal Team.